For updates on courses and workshops, sign up to the mailing list.

 The Writers' Greenhouse offers practical, creative writing courses for adults in Oxford, UK.
 It's run by Megan Kerr, a published writer and experienced teacher.

 The courses launched in 2010, but started their life years before that.
 When I wanted to learn more about story building in a way that wasn't inhibiting or rule-bound, I started creating games and activities for my own writers' group to play, so we could try out new approaches.
 These grew into the original twelve-week Story Elements course.
-From there, I developed an on-going course (the follow-on course, which ran for five years) for students who wanted to continue getting input and feedback while they worked on longer-term writing projects, and gradually built up a growing selection of summer workshops, which I continue to expand in collaboration with my students.
+From there, I developed an on-going course (the follow-on course, which ran for five years) for students who wanted to continue getting input and feedback while they worked on longer-term writing projects.
+Through this, I gradually built up a selection of summer workshops, which I continue to expand in collaboration with my students.
 For a year, in 2014/15, I also taught through Oxfordshire County Council, where I ran the first Imaginary Worlds course.
 I then extended and developed this, and added it to The Writers' Greenhouse in February 2017.

 I’ve ghostwritten seven novels and pseudonymously published a novel, novellas, and short stories.
-Under my own name, I've published fiction in the BFS Journal, New Writing, and Open, and poetry in the BFS Journal, Haiku Quarterly, Sentinel, the Tanka Journal, Elbow Room, Thema, and Wild Words.
+Under my own name, I've published fiction in Astrologica, the BFS Journal, New Writing, and Open, and poetry in the BFS Journal, Haiku Quarterly, Sentinel, the Tanka Journal, Elbow Room, Thema, and Wild Words.
 My magical-realist short story, "Rope of Words", won the 2012 BFS Short Story Competition.
 I've also contributed non-fiction and academic articles to Postmodern Culture, La Négation, and Filament.
-I'm currently working on a literary slipstream novel, The Artist and the Mathematician, for which I have received a Society of Authors grant, and am part-way through drafting another novel.
+I recently completed a literary slipsteam novel, The Artist and the Mathematician, for which I received a Society of Authors grant, and am part-way through drafting another novel.